-My riches to rags story:
+More on my riches to rags story:

-I’d won First Prize in a National Short Story competition when I was 13 and had wanted to become a journalist, but my parents had other ideas so I went off instead to study music in Leeds, where I spent quite a bit of time reviewing books and drama productions for local student magazines when I really should have been practising my flute!
+I’d won First Prize in a National Short Story competition when I was 13 – and my dream was to become a journalist, but my parents had other ideas so I went off to study music in Leeds instead, although I ended up spending quite a bit of time reviewing books and theatrical productions (with a ‘Press’ Badge and everything!) for local student magazines when I really should have been practising my flute!

 Over the next few weeks the desire to write finally overwhelmed me.
-It broke my heart to leave my ‘family’ after nine happy years, but four months later I took a leap of faith and moved back to Wiltshire where I quickly wrote my debut novel “Just Good Friends?”
+It broke my heart to leave my ‘family’ after nine happy years, but four months later I took a leap of faith and moved back to Wiltshire where I quickly wrote my debut novel “Just Good Friends?”.

 * 3rd place in the Daz ‘Soap Blogger of the Year 2011’ Awards

-* Writing for DigitalJournal.com from March 2012
+* Writing for DigitalJournal.com for 12 months from March 2012

-* ‘Jane’s Soapy Corner' 11.30-12.00 every Thursday on the Alastair Greener show, Swindon 105.5 FM
+* ‘Jane’s Soapy Corner‘ 10.30-11.00 every Thursday morning on the Big Mid-Morning Show on Swindon 105.5 FM

-* Co-presenter of the ‘TGIF’ show 4.00-5.00 every Friday with Paul Dawkins on Swindon 105.5 FM
+* Co-presented the ‘TGIF’ show 4.00-5.00 every Friday on Swindon 105.5 FM

-* Occasional guest on the Girls About Town show, Wednesdays 11.00-12.00 on Swindon 105.5 FM
+* Occasional guest on the Girls About Town show (since finished) on Swindon 105.5 FM

-* Blogger on the ‘Corrie Countdown’ Website every Monday
+* Blogger on the ‘Corrie Countdown’ Website

-* Other Radio appearances include: Rosie Wilby’s ‘Out in South London’ show on Resonance FM, Radio 1Xtra, BBC Radio Leeds and BBC Wiltshire Sound
+* Other Radio appearances include Rosie Wilby’s ‘Out in South London’ show on Resonance FM, Radio 1Xtra, BBC Radio Leeds and BBC Wiltshire Sound.